 Black History Month

-Efforts to dedicate a specific time to center Black history and narratives began in the early 19th century and were championed by Carter G. Woodson, the “father of Black history.”
+Efforts to dedicate a specific time to center Black history and narratives began in the early 19th century and was championed by Carter G. Woodson, the “father of Black history” and co-founder of the Study of Negro Life and History, now known as the Association for the Study of African American Life and History.
+Woodson first established the second week of February as “Negro History Week” because it captures the birthdays of both Fredrick Douglass and Abraham Lincoln.
 Since 1976, the month of February has been designated as Black History Month in the United States.

 If you would like to have a program featured, please submit details via our online form.